JamiKettunen/void-bootstrap/overlay/README.md

 # Overlays
 Contents from directories added here can be copied over to the rootfs when they are enabled via [config.sh](../config.sh) `overlays` array.
+Do note that overlay directory names with spaces are NOT supported!

 A `home/ALL` directory can be made if files should be copied to home directories of all users (except `root`).